‘RHOC’ Star Lynne Curtin’s Daughter Alexa Wanted On A Fugitive Warrant

 In 2017, Curtin’s grandmother, Marilou Colee, filed for an elder abuse restraining order after she reported that Alexa broke into her house in Mission Viejo and was acting out of control.

-Last year, Curtin was arrested once again, according to The Inquisitr after she was spotted sitting in a car and suspected of using drugs.
+Last year, Curtin was arrested once again, according to The Inquisitr, after she was spotted sitting in a car and suspected of using drugs.
 When police ran Curtin’s name, they found outstanding warrants and took her into custody.

 Lynne Curtin blames Alexa’s trouble with the law on her time in the adult film industry using the name Jayden Taylors.
 The former RHOC star said that she became ill when she found out that her daughter had been earning money by making pornographic films.